openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 and then applies it to the creation of the instance of the resolved class.

-The kind of the specialization anchor must be `PARAM_Class`, and it determines the size and layout of the instance created, if the instances class (or any super class) contains any parametric fields.
+The kind of the specialization anchor must be `ANCHOR_Class`, and it determines the size and layout of the instance created, if the instances class (or any super class) contains any parametric fields.